marcothms/dots/README.md

 # my dots

-dots for my lenovo yoga slim 7i pro 「itomori」, managed with `gnu stow`.
+dots for my laptop 「itomori」, managed with `gnu stow`.

 Files can be `stow`'ed and un'`stow`'ed with `stow.sh`.
 It will link all dotfiles to their correct place.